Charles Napier (actor): Personal life

 Napier was married twice.
 His first wife was Delores Wilson.
 After his divorce, he married Dee Napier.
 Napier and his wife appeared on Dr. Phil in 2003 to discuss his obsession with being famous.
 According to the Dr. Phil Show website, "Despite appearing in close to 100 films and countless hit TV shows, Charles Napier says he's depressed he's not a big star.
 His wife, Dee, says that instead of becoming upset when he gets rejected for a part, Charles should be grateful and proud of his 35-year career.
 She also thinks it's time he started making the family, not the pursuit of fame, his priority."

 Napier and his second wife had two children, son Hunter and daughter Meghan Saralena.
 Napier also had one son, Charles Lewis "Chuck" Napier Jr., from his previous marriage.

 Death

 Napier died in Bakersfield, California, on October 5, 2011, after having collapsed the previous day.
 He was 75 years old.
 The exact cause of death was not released, but Napier had been treated for deep vein thrombosis in his legs in May 2010.

+Awards and recognitions

+Napier received a Kentucky colonelcy in 1962.